AlvinJohnB/LISProject2021/README.md

 # Laboratory Information System

 This is a Laboratory Information System that is being used for Medical Laboratories to store patient data specially laboratory results.

-This is a React-based CRUD application that uses MySQL Database.
+This is a React-based CRUD application that uses Node.js (Express.js and Sequelize to connect to a MySQL Database.)

 ## Features:
 * Add Patient